MacaqueNet/MacaqueNet.github.io/symposia.md

 	Post workshop, we will have our in-person & online MacaqueNet <strong>board meeting</strong>.
 Attendance is limited to MacaqueNet <ul>members only</ul>, with discussions centered on internal management & the database’s future development<br>
 	After the board meeting, all workshop atendees will regroup & we will head to <strong>dinner</strong> at a local restaurant (details TBC), to which <strong>all workshop attendees are welcome!</strong> </p>

-	<p>Planning to join the workshop?
-Click <strong>REGISTER</strong> below to sign-up.
-Joining virtually?
-You do <u>not</u> need to be registered for Behaviour 2025 to attend the pre-conference workshop. <br>
+	<p>You do <u>not</u> need to be registered for Behaviour 2025 to attend the pre-conference workshop. <br>
 	After you register, the MacaqueNet Management Team will email you the venue details closer to the event date.</p>

-	<p>Click below to sign up for the MacaqueNet Workshop, Board Meeting and post-workshop dinner - you are welcome to attend as many or as few events as you like, just let us know which events you will join in the form:</p>
+	<p>Click <strong>REGISTER</strong> below to sign up for the MacaqueNet Workshop, Board Meeting and post-workshop dinner - you are welcome to attend as many or as few events as you like, just let us know which events you will join in the form:</p>
 	<ul class="actions">
 		<li><a href="https://docs.google.com/forms/d/e/1FAIpQLScPvbLKZBGQZqDjU_QTw-9v5phGe_jDP4cZgcMTM8yYuvsRCA/viewform" target="_blank" class="button big">Register</a></li>
 	</ul>